 This section addresses the inevitability of change, including how, as individuals, we tend to deal with change and how, as managers, we can deal with employee resistance to change.
-In discussing this topic it is necessary to look at individual attitudes toward change, those of both managers and employees alike, because resistance is a human reaction that can arise in anyone regardless of organizational position.
-We must also consider how we meet change when it is upon us and how we make change work when we must.
+In discussing this topic, it is necessary to look at individual attitudes toward change, those of both managers and employees alike, because resistance is a human reaction that can arise in anyone regardless of organizational position.
+In other words, the manager who is expected to be a change agent and supportive of inevitable change may initially experience feelings of resistance equivalent to those of the employee.
+It is also necessary to consider how to meet change when it occurs and how to make change work.

 Significant change-change that has the power to confuse, frustrate, and very nearly overwhelm-is a frequent modern concern.
-Broad-scale change has been a phenomenon affecting only the recent few generations, and for the most part we remain unable to shake off centuries of programming that causes us to dig in our heels and resist when change that we neither want nor welcome threatens to pull us forward.
+Broadscale change has been a phenomenon affecting only the recent few generations, and for the most part people remain unable to shake off centuries of programming that causes them to dig in their heels and resist when change that they neither want nor welcome threatens to pull them down.